Chiropractic 4 Kids and Families offers specialized services for personal injury care for anyone who has been in a car accident.

 There is a licensed and awesome massage therapist who works at Dr. Bill’s office providing a variety of massages: Deep tissue, Swedish, rehabilitative, etc.

-Dr. Bill and Dr. Daniel have multiple ways to adjust the spine.
+Dr. Bill has multiple ways to adjust the spine.
 They vary from very gentle to more hands-on and ‘manual’ adjusting.
-See the list below.
-The Drs will work with each individual and pick the perfect technique(s) for you and your children.
+Dr. Bill will work with each individual and pick the perfect technique(s) for you and your children.
 Infant adjusting is very gentle and the amount of pressure is equivalent to that of holding a pen in one’s hand.